 Notably, India’s projected rise to global trade supremacy comes as Chinese exports and the country’s economic complexity went backward.
 Giving way to India could potentially make the world’s largest democracy a competitor on the supply side of the consumer products space.

-Both India and Uganda will experience the fastest economic growth at 7.7 percent per year; however, the reasons differ.
+Both India and Uganda will experience the most rapid economic growth at 7.7 percent per year; however, the reasons differ.

 For Uganda’s case, a major factor to this projection is rapid population growth.
 For India, the country’s economy is at a state to diversify into new spaces and produce even more product and services as the government of Narendra Modi works to increase interest in Foreign Direct Investment.